alaudet/raspi-sump/docs/installation.md

 ```sh
 curl -fsSL https://www.linuxnorth.org/raspisumpv2/install/install.sh | sudo sh
 ```

+You must logout and back in after the install completes so that your user is added to the raspisump group.

 It is always a good idea to verify the contents of the file before invoking sudo.